jolson615/scoreboard/README.md

 Show the current high score in the App.

 ## Extensions

+### 5. Refactoring
-* Consolidate the `handlePlayerAClick` and `handlePlayerBClick` functions to be a single function called `handlePlayerClick`.
+Consolidate the `handlePlayerAClick` and `handlePlayerBClick` functions to be a single function called `handlePlayerClick`.
 > The event handler in `player.js` is `onClick={()=>props.clickHandler()}`.
 One strategy is to add additional information as an argument of the `clickHandler` function: `onClick={()=>props.clickHandler(props.id)}`.
 You could then rewrite the function definition of `const handlePlayerAClick = ()` with a parameter like `const handlePlayerAClick = (id)`.
 There are other ways to accomplish this, too.

+### 6. Optimization
-* Store the scores more efficiently - an array or an object could both make the processes of changing scores and identifying a high score and a current winner a lot easier.
+Store the scores more efficiently - an array or an object could both make the processes of changing scores and identifying a high score and a current winner a lot easier.
 > Hint: Explore JavaScript methods that will help you find the maximum value of an array or an array of objects.
 You might also look for a way to identify the index of the element with that maximum value.

+### 7. Expansion
-* Modify the game to work for between 4 and 10 players.
+Modify the game to work for between 4 and 10 players.

+### 8. User Interface #1
-* Add a reset button.
+Add a reset button.
-  > Think about how your reset button will work.
+Think about how your reset button will work.
 Will it reset the app back to two players with scores of 0? or will it retain the number of players and reset all scores to 0?

+### 9. User Interface #2
-* Add an "add player" and a "remove player" button.
+Add an "add player" and a "remove player" button.
 > Do you want there to be a maximum number of players allowed?